XiaoSama1874/VoiceControlRobot/README.md

 **Instructions:**
 1. Say "hi robot" to start a command
-2. Say your command (e.g., "pick up the red cube and move it to the right")
+2. Say your command (e.g., "pick up the red object and move it to the right")
 3. Say "command end" to end the command, OR wait 2 seconds of silence
 4. The system will generate an execution plan and execute it
 5. Press Ctrl+C to exit